Né Lopes

-Manuel Alberto "Né" Cunha Lopes (born 29 May 2000) is a Portuguese professional footballer who plays as a centre-back for Gil Vicente.
+Manuel Alberto Cunha Lopes (born 29 May 2000), known as Né Lopes, is a Portuguese professional footballer who plays as a centre-back for Liga I club Oțelul Galați.

 Career

 Lopes is a youth product of Braga and Gil Vicente.
 He began his senior career on loan with Leça in the Campeonato de Portugal for the 2019-20 season.
 On 7 October 2020, he signed his first professional contract with Gil Vicente.
 For the 2020-21 season, he went to Espinho in the Liga 3, and returned on loan to the league the following season with Felgueiras.
 He made his professional debut with Gil Vicente in a 3–1 Primeira Liga loss to Benfica on 13 November 2022.

+On 1 February 2024, Lopes joined Liga Portugal 2 Torreense.

+In July 2025, the player moved to Oțelul Galați from Liga I, signing a two-year contract.